Armed Insurrection

 Armed Insurrection (Der bewaffnete Aufstand) is a book published by the Comintern in Germany under the pseudonym of A. Neuberg, written as a kind of textbook on the theory of organizing an armed insurrection.

 The book was prepared by an instructor of the military apparatus of the Kommunistische Partei Deutschlands ("Communist Party of Germany", KPD) and an agent of the intelligence department of the Red Army, August Gailis.
-It was originally published in German ("Der bewaffnete Aufstand", 1928), followed three years later by translations into French ("L’insurrection armée", 1931) and Russian ("Вооружённое восстание", 1931).
+It was originally published in German ("Der bewaffnete Aufstand", 1928), followed three years later by translations into French ("L'insurrection armée", 1931) and Russian ("Вооружённое восстание", 1931).
 In 1932, Spanish Trotskyists published a Spanish translation without the knowledge of the Comintern.

 Contents and significance

 Armed Insurrection deals with theory, practice and historical examples relating to an insurgent force that attempts to take definitive control of a territory – for example a city – by conquering arsenals, barracks, police stations, telecommunication centers, administrative centers, factories, railway stations, bridges, roads, etc. and then defending them from a possible enemy counterattack.

-Engels, considering the revolutionary events of 1848 in Germany, described the passage from armed rebellion to the formation of a real revolutionary army, thus raising the question – extremely relevant for radical left-wing politics between the second half of the 19th century and the first third of the 20th century – of the transformation of spontaneous popular uprisings into armed forces capable of organized opposition to power.
-Armed Insurrection is a further development of this theme, which makes the book extremely interesting from the point of view of understanding the ideas spread among the leaders of the Comintern about armed insurrection, considered as the highest and «supreme form» of political struggle of the proletariat against the state power of the bourgeoisie, to be «conducted according to the rules of military science», so that «it presupposes a plan of campaign, offensive fighting operations and unbounded devotion and heroism on the part of the proletariat».
+Friedrich Engels, considering the revolutionary events of 1848 in Germany, described the passage from armed rebellion to the formation of a real revolutionary army, thus raising the question – extremely relevant for radical left-wing politics between the second half of the 19th century and the first third of the 20th century – of the transformation of spontaneous popular uprisings into armed forces capable of organized opposition to power.
+Armed Insurrection is a further development of this theme, which makes the book extremely interesting from the point of view of understanding the ideas spread among the leaders of the Comintern about armed insurrection, considered as the highest and "supreme form" of political struggle of the proletariat against the state power of the bourgeoisie, to be "conducted according to the rules of military science", so that "it presupposes a plan of campaign, offensive fighting operations and unbounded devotion and heroism on the part of the proletariat".
 The book Armed Insurrection was written at a time when the leadership of the Third International (Comintern) and the Soviet Communist Party considered it possible to implement the idea of world revolution in the form of armed insurrections in individual countries.

 According to Jörg Hülsmann, Armed Insurrection was probably the first systematic study of the suitability of guerrilla methods for establishing communist states.

 Michael Hardt and Antonio Negri evaluated Armed Insurrection as follows:

 This remarkable book, originally published in German in 1928, gives a rare inside view of communist military strategy in the early twentieth century.